rubyreferences/rubyref/book/stdlib/misc.md

 `Prime`\::`PseudoPrimeGenerator` is the base class for generators.
 There are few implementations of generator.

-`Prime`\::`EratosthenesGenerator`
-: Uses eratosthenes' sieve. `Prime`\::`TrialDivisionGenerator`
+* `Prime`\::`EratosthenesGenerator`\: Uses eratosthenes\` sieve.

-: Uses the trial division method. `Prime`\::`Generator23` : Generates all positive integers which are not divisible by either 2 or
+* `Prime`\::`TrialDivisionGenerator`\: Uses the trial division method.
-  3. This sequence is very bad as a pseudo-prime sequence.
+* `Prime`\::`Generator23`\: Generates all positive integers which are not divisible by either 2 or 3.
+This sequence is very bad as a pseudo-prime sequence.
 But this is faster and uses much less memory than the other generators.
 So, it is suitable for factorizing an integer which is not large but has many prime factors. e.g. for Prime#prime? .